 In case you missed it, Samsung unveiled the Galaxy Note 9 at its Unpacked event this year.
 While it was already known, Samsung’s event confirmed that Fortnite for Android will remain exclusively a Samsung Galaxy Note 9 game for some time.
 Meanwhile, Fortnite is also available officially as a beta on many other Android devices.
 Android, as a platform, is a lot larger than an OEM though even if it is Samsung.
 The exclusivity didn’t last very long, at least the unofficial exclusivity.
-XDA recognized developer Quinny899 has managed to mod the Fortnite APK to work with almost any Android device.
+XDA recognized developer Quinny899 has managed to mod the Fortnite APK to work so that you can play Fortnite on Android devices without any issue.

 While that’s exciting news for fans of Fortnite rocking a non-Samsung Android device, there’s also some cause for concern.
 The modded APK has been signed by Quinny899 and not Epic because that’s how modding works.
 What this means is that Epic will know when several users are using a modded to access Fortnite.
 This mod does not contain any cheats or methods that will allow you to cheat, but Epic can still choose to ban your Epic account.